Your Software PM Mentor

 A Simple Guide to Effective Change Management

 Do you know when you need to think about change management?
 Just after the project initiation.
-In other words as soon as possible.
+In other words, as soon as possible.
 Why?
 Change management should be integrated into all knowledge areas throughout the whole project lifecycle.

 How does it usually happen?
 You start a project execution.
 Soon a change request comes.
 It is a simple and small correction of a requirement.
 However, to integrate this change into WBS, you need to redesign it.
-Additional activities break the schedule or at least it’s representation.
+Additional activities break the schedule, or at least it’s representation.

 Actively Avoid Changes

 No matter what methodology you use, you want to avoid any changes as much as possible.
 Don’t be confused by Scrum or any other agile and adaptive methodology.
-They are designed to minimize an impact of a quickly changing environment.
+They are designed to minimize the impact of a quickly changing environment.
 Nevertheless, within an iteration, for example, no one can introduce a change.

 So, all change management efforts should be focused on avoiding changes in the first place.
-It is a complicated endeavor and you need a correct mindset.
+It is a complicated endeavor, and you need a correct mindset.

 Change Management Mindset

 There is no such thing as a small change in scope.
 Obviously, such a change affects schedule and costs.
 However, a change in scope may introduce a conflict in requirements.
 It may present new risks.
 It may require additional efforts to assure quality.
 It may require skills and knowledge the project team doesn’t have at the moment.
-In may require changes in contracts with vendors and other third parties.
+It may require changes in contracts with vendors and other third parties.

-What is more important is that a change impact stakeholders expectations.
+What is more important is that a change impact stakeholders’ expectations.
 And you need to manage them proactively.

 So, it is never a simple change.
 Never.